abdulkyume/ngx-flow/libs/ngx-flow/LAYOUT.md

 **Important Considerations:**

--   **Node Dimensions:** For both Dagre and ELK to calculate optimal layouts, it is crucial that your `Node` objects have meaningful `width` and `height` properties.
+-   **Node Dimensions:** For ELK to calculate optimal layouts, it is crucial that your `Node` objects have meaningful `width` and `height` properties.
 If not provided, the `LayoutService` uses default values (170x60).
 -   **Applying Layout Results:** The layout service returns the calculated positions.
 You are responsible for updating your `DiagramStateService` with these new positions, typically by iterating over the returned nodes and calling `diagramStateService.updateNode(node.id, { position: node.position })`.
 -   **Performance:** Layout calculations can be computationally intensive for large graphs.
-The `applyDagreLayout` and `applyElkLayout` methods are asynchronous, allowing your UI to remain responsive during calculation.
+The `applyElkLayout` method is asynchronous, allowing your UI to remain responsive during calculation.